 The skill and knowledge of crafting and playing the dotar are passed through traditional master-pupil training.
 In the dotar regions, on important social and cultural events and ceremonies such as weddings, rites and local festivals performers play the dotar and recount epic and gnostic narrations related to their ethnic history.

-The legend of Soltan Ali, a holy figure among the people of Kashan, Fin, Khaveh and Nashalj, brought about an important ritual called Qalishuyan that takes place on every year on the nearest Friday to the seventeenth day of October 9 since hundreds of years.
+The legend of Soltan Ali, a holy figure among the people of Kashan, Fin, Khaveh and Nashalj, brought about an important ritual called Qalishuyan that takes place every year on the nearest Friday to the seventeenth day of October 9 for hundreds of years.

 The name of this ritual comes from two words of ghali meaning rug, and Shuyan which means the ones who wash the rug in Persian.
 According to this legend, Soltan Ali was martyred, his body carried in a carpet to be washed into a holy stream of the area and buried by the people of Fin and Khaveh.
 Today the qalishuyan is being performed with a sophisticated order of rites by a huge gathering of four villages and cities named above in the site of Soltan Ali’s mausoleum.
 This procedure has been maintained by oral transmission from each community to the other one.

 There are plenty of beliefs and traditions related to flatbread within the confines of the countries such as Azerbaijan, Iran, Kazakhstan, Kyrgyzstan and Turkey.
 The main subject about the flatbread which is got various names in different cultures, can be seen through the preparation and baking it while involving family members and neighbours in rural regions or traditional bakeries participate together in the process using an earth or stone oven in the ground.